Manchester United Profile

-Moyes was unable to finish his first season with the club though due to a poor run of results which eventually saw United end the campaign in seventh.
-The low finish meant that United failed to qualify for the Champions League for the first time since the 1995/96 season.
+However, Moyes was unable to finish his first season with the club due to a poor run of results which eventually saw United end the campaign in seventh.
+Their low finish meant that United failed to qualify for the Champions League for the first time since the 1995/96 season.

 The club also missed out on Europa League soccer, the first time they had missed out on any kind of European competition since 1990.

 Club legend Ryan Giggs stepped in to replace Moyes before Dutchman Louis van Gaal was given the job on a permanent basis.
 Under his stewardship, Van Gaal guided United to Champions League qualification, but was unable to make any further significant progress.

 Victory in the 2016 FA Cup final saw United clinch their first piece of silverware since 2013, but this wasn't enough to save Van Gaal's job, as he was sacked just days later.

-Jose Mourinho took over the role and despite finishing sixth in the league, he enjoyed a successful debut season in 2016/17 by winning the League Cup, the Community Shield and the Europa League for the first time in the club's history.
+Jose Mourinho took over the role and despite finishing sixth in the league, enjoyed a successful debut season in 2016/17 by winning the League Cup, the Community Shield and the Europa League for the first time in the club's history.